 “There is a light switch on the wall just there.”
 Kit said as they looked into the room.

-The others focused on it watching as Kit stepped forward with a hand reached out to flick the switch.
+The others focused on it, watching as Kit stepped forward with a hand reaching out to flick the switch.
 Alex put a hand on their arm and stopped them.